ijemmao/task_bot/README.md

 The Botkit library provides us with a convenient wrapper around Slack's API.
 Our bot connects to Slack's RTM API and opens a WebSocket connection with Slack. *If you set `debug=true` in the botkit initialization you can see how it polls the Slack servers.*

 ### Events
 The Slack server issues **events** that are then consumed by clients.
 These are things like [messages](https://api.slack.com/events/message) and [team join](https://api.slack.com/events/team_join) events.
-Botkit can hook up to any of Slack's events.  `.hears` is a fancier way of listenining to message events.
+Botkit can hook up to any of Slack's events.  `.hears` is a fancier way of listening to message events.

 🐻Botkit [slack event integration](https://github.com/howdyai/botkit/blob/master/readme-slack.md#slack-specific-events).